Intel CEO says contract manufacturing business to expand

-As PC sales shrink and with Intel's fabrication plants operating at less than full capacity, Krzanich sees an opportunity to fill idle production lines while earning new revenue.
-He appears much more willing than his predecessor, Otellini, to open Intel's factories to a wide range of companies, including potential competitors.
+As PC sales shrink, Krzanich sees an opportunity to fill idle production lines while earning new revenue.
+Thursday's announcement shows he is much more willing than his predecessor, Otellini, to open Intel's factories to a wide range of companies, including potential competitors.

 "Wow," Raymond James analyst Hans Mosesmann wrote in a note to clients.
 "It's very refreshing to see Intel make this move and could have important implications for the industry."

-Intel could end up manufacturing components on behalf of rivals like graphics chipmaker Nvidia (NVDA.O) or even dominant mobile chipmaker Qualcomm (QCOM.O), Mosesmann wrote.
+Intel could end up acting as manufacturing components on behalf of rivals like graphics chipmaker Nvidia (NVDA.O) or even dominant mobile chipmaker Qualcomm, Mosesmann wrote.

 Those companies currently rely on Taiwan Semiconductor Manufacturing Co, or TSMC (2330.TW), the leading contract chip manufacturer, known in the industry as a foundry.

 Otellini agreed early this year for Intel to manufacture programmable chips on behalf of Altera (ALTR.O), a Silicon Valley neighbor it does not compete with.